SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Experiments

 \subsection{Generation}

-For the sketch generation task, we use the QuickDraw dataset \cite{skhrnn}.
-During training, 70,000 samples per category were selected from the ‘train’ subset.
-For evaluation, the Fréchet Inception Distance (FID) was computed using 1,000 samples per category from the ‘test’ subset.
-The FID scores were calculated using the pytorch\_fid \cite{fid} implementation with dims=2048.
+The QuickDraw dataset \cite{skhrnn} is adopted for generation, in which six categories are selected and categorized into simple, medium, and complex groups according to their typical numbers of strokes and structural details.
+During training, 70,000 samples per category were selected from the “train” subset.
+For evaluation, the Fréchet Inception Distance (FID) was computed using 1,000 samples per category from the “test” subset.
+The FID scores were calculated using the pytorch\_fid \cite{fid} implementation with dims=2048, and all color images were converted into binary black-and-white images before computing the FID.

-The FID results are reported in \Cref{fid}, where our proposed SDGraph demonstrates the lowest distributional discrepancy from the test set.
-Furthermore, across sketches with varying levels of complexity, SDGraph consistently maintains more stable FID scores compared to SketchRNN \cite{skhrnn} and SketchKnitter \cite{skhknitter}.
-These results indicate that SDGraph possesses strong modeling capabilities across different sketch complexities.
+We train SDGraph following the DDPM paradigm.
+Given a clean sketch $\mathcal{S}_0$, a forward diffusion process is defined by progressively corrupting the Gaussian noise over $T$ timesteps.
+At an arbitrary timestep $t \in \{1,\dots,T\}$, the noised sketch $\mathcal{S}_t$ is obtained as: